Codigo-io/docs/docs/guides/solana/build-and-deploy.md

 ## 🖥️ Build and Deploy with Terminal

-For advanced users who prefer command-line deployment, here are the terminal-based instructions:
+For advanced users who prefer command line deployment

 </summary>